-So the quotes have started rolling in and oh my!
+So the quotes have started rolling in for my new headsail and oh my!
 My cheap Scottish side is not happy!
+My new sail budget may have been a little off.
 Haha.
 On the other hand, I am getting SO excited at the thought of a nice, new, crisp sail to trim.
 Delish!

 As I noted in Part 1, I requested 3 quotes in the end from Precision Sails, North Sails and Evolution Sails.
 The quotes have started rolling in and now I get to disect them and confirm my budget, materials and sail cut.

 The quote process for Evolution Sails was pretty simple.
 I filled in an online form and provided basic boat dimensions and Jason emailed me a quote within a few days.
 For your boat dimensions you can either use your owner’s manual or this website.